EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 - Vulnerabilities can be analyzed using the NIST and OSV APIs, these APIs can be used to retrieve the list of vulneKubernetes from known components.

 5. CLI
-- The user will interact with our data through the use of a CLI by specifying a component (and version) to analyze.
+- The user will interact with our data through the use of a CLI by specifying a version to analyze, and what they would like to analyze
-- Some basis for whether the next version is better than the current one includes security, and we can determine this through the use of CVSS (Common Vulnerability Scoring System), and only allowing low or no severity to pass through our recommendation.
+- Some basis for whether the next version is better than the current one includes security, and we can determine this through the use of CVSS (Common Vulnerability Scoring System), and only allowing low or no severity to pass through our recommendation
 - Users are able to navigate the data visually through the Neo4j UI
+- Results can also be shown as tables
+- Refer to the CLI folder for more specific instructions

 6. Extra
 - Exploring the inclusion of third-party network and storage plugins if time allows, given Kubernetes' extensive ecosystem.